henry11244/WeatherDashboard/README.md

 Once you have navagated to the webpage:

-- You are presented with the current date, time and weather for the upcoming week.
+- You are presented with the current date and time.
-- You are able to navagate down to the search bar and enter a city in which you wish to view weather data for.
+- You are able to navagate to the search bar and enter a city in which you wish to view weather data for.
 - Weather information is then displayed for the current day as well as the next five days.
 - Prior searches are saved locally so they persist on refreshing the webpage.